+Rationale

-Rationale: I Corinthians 10:31 instructs us to do all for the glory of God.
+1 Corinthians 10:31 instructs us to do all for the glory of God.
 We are called to live lives that glorify God in our behavior and appearance.

-- The appearance of our students communicates many things about our school to the community - There is an appropriate way to dress for school.
-Well-groomed students generally perform better in academics and affect the overall decorum of the classroom - Our appearance should display modesty (I Timothy 2:9) and respect for others.
-Because modesty is a subjective standard, the board has endeavored to establish a dress code that is modest, while still allowing individual expression.
-The school reserves the right to decide about appropriateness of a student's dress. - As the need arises due to changing styles, directives may be adjusted --- EVEN MID-YEAR.
+- The appearance of our students communicates many things about our school to the community. - There is an appropriate way to dress for school.
+Well-groomed students generally perform better in academics and have an effect on the overall decorum of the classroom. - Our appearance should display modesty (I Tim 2:9) and respect for others.
+Because modesty is a subjective standard, the board has endeavored to establish a dress code that is modest, while still allowing individual expression. - The school reserves the right to determine the appropriateness of a student's dress. - As the need arises due to changing styles directives may be adjusted EVEN MID-YEAR. - If in doubt about some articles of clothing don't wear them.

-Applicable to Boys
+Applicable to Boys: